Here you will find useful information for prospective and current TA’s as well as details on how to apply to become an out-of-priority TA.

 - Complete detailed application form once you have received e-mail notice by Deadline 2

 Soon after Deadline 1, you will be notified by e-mail to your Carleton University e-mail address regarding how to access the detailed online Application Form.
+This form is where you include your availability and the courses you would be a suitable TA for.
 If you do not complete this form or fail to complete this form correctly, you risk not being considered for any TA position.
-In particular, make sure you enter your times of availability correctly.

 - Accept preliminary offer if you are offered one

-- Go to Human Resources to be documented (if necessary)
+- Get documented by Human Resources for payroll (if necessary)